karthikvegi/ids_coding_challenge/README.md

 * `contribution`: total contribution for the recipient in the zip_code and the year
 * `transaction_cnt`: total number of transactions for the recipient in the zip_code and the year

-## Details
+## Considerations

-#### Repeat Donor
-A donor can be uniquely identified using the name and the zipcode is a repeat donor if he contributed in the prior calendar year
+1. A donor can be uniquely identified using the name and the zipcode is a repeat donor if he contributed in the prior calendar year

-#### Order of records
-Each record should be treated as a streaming record with no chronological order
+2. Each record should be treated as a sequentially streaming record with no chronological order

-#### Input considerations

-1. Consider only first 5 digits of zipcode
+3. Consider only first 5 digits of zipcode
-2. Skip records with OTHER_ID field not empty (individual contributions only)
+4. Skip records with OTHER_ID field not empty (individual contributions only)
-3. Skip processing record if:
+5. Skip processing record if:

 * If `TRANSACTION_DT` is an invalid date (e.g., empty, malformed)
 * If `ZIP_CODE` is an invalid zip code (i.e., empty, fewer than five digits)